Digital Imaging (CBCT and DPT)

-We welcome referrals for digital imaging and are quipped to take three dimensional CBCT images in addition to conventional plane views.
+We welcome referrals for digital imaging and are equipped to take three dimensional CBCT images in addition to conventional plane views.
+For more information about digital imaging, the legal requirements to request CBCT imaging, paper referral form download and our Service Level Agreement, please click here.

-Standard mode scans are routinely used for implant or surgical planning and higher resolution scans can be taken in 'Endo mode' with 85um voxel size and scatter reduction technology.
-Higher resolution images allow the pulp system and surrounding structures of a tooth to be evaluated in incredible detail.
+Standard mode scans are routinely used for implant or surgical planning and higher resolution scans can be taken in higher resolution or 'Endo mode' with 85um voxel size and scatter reduction technology.
+Higher resolution images allow the pulp system and surrounding structures of a tooth to be evaluated in incredible detail but increased radiation dose.

 The area of the scan can be limited to 5x5 cm for local planning such as single implant placement, endodontic investigation or pre-surgical assessment.
 An 8x6cm scan can be taken for a whole arch or an 8x8cm scan for both maxillary and mandibular arches.